Mahdi1Taheri/Py7-Assignments/README.md

 These exercises are not specific to me and will be useful to many programmers.
 This repository is updated every week and new projects will be added to it.

-=> If there is something wrong with my code, please correct it.
-Thanks❤